dividiti/ck-caffe/README.md

 ### Advanced Installation

-You can read about advanced CK-Caffe installation (for example, for Android) [here](http://github.com/dividiti/ck-caffe/wiki/Installation).
+You can read about advanced CK-Caffe installation (for example, for Android or other OS) [here](http://github.com/dividiti/ck-caffe/wiki/Installation).

 ## Preliminary results